-The lightning retracted into the lights, disregarding its bounty as it fell unheeded to the ground.
-A swirling motion started to shrink the glowing lights until they were no more than a single shining spark that simply disappeared.
+The lightning retracted, disregarding its bounty as it fell unheeded to the ground.
+A swirling motion started to shrink the glowing lights until they were no more than a single shining spark, which simply disappeared.
 The air cleared leaving no sign anything unnatural had ever happened, except for the female body left behind.

 Buffy couldn't open her eyes.
 All she saw was black.
 It surrounded her, consumed her, nearly chocking her with its complete absorption of her mind and body.
 The pain she felt when she jumped through the portal followed her into the black.